-Mechanical control means the physical removal of plants from the area.
+Mechanical control means the physical removal of plants from the problem area.
 It is often accompanied by chemical control although these are further discussed below.
-Some common physical control methods include uprooting, hand pulling, felling, slashing, mowing, ring barking, bark stripping and frilling.
-It is an effective method if applied regularly in an area, but is labour intensive due to the need to revisit areas and during times when infestation levels are high or occupy a large area.
-Another advantage is that minimal technical knowledge or advice is required and little training and/or supervision is required.
-Also, with effective rehabilitation of areas concerned, the disturbance to the environment is minimal, as no other active agents are introduced to the environment.
+Some common mechanical control methods include uprooting, hand pulling, felling, slashing, mowing, ring barking, bark stripping and frilling.
+It is an effective method if applied frequently, but is labour intensive during times when infestation levels are high, and requires constant follow-up.
+An advantage is that mechanical control requires minimal technical knowledge, little training and/or supervision.
+Also, with effective rehabilitation of areas concerned, the disturbance to the environment is minimal, as no other active agents were introduced to the environment.

-7.2.1.
-Control Methods, Equipment and Safety Precautions
+4.4.1 Control Methods, Equipment and Safety Precautions